gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 If we take a few moments to explore the output we can discover some useful aspects of the data set.
-The output is organized by variable, providing summary information based on the type of variable, either counts by category for categorical variables ``Attr`` and ``Crime`` mean for quantitative variables.
-If present, you would also get a count of missing values that are called "NAs" in R. For the first variable, called ``Attr`` in the data.frame and that we might we find counts of the number of subjects shown each picture: 37/114 viewed the "Unattractive" picture, 38 viewed "Average", and 39 viewed "Beautiful".
+The output is organized by variable, providing summary information based on the type of variable, either counts by category for categorical variables (``Attr`` and ``Crime``) or the 5-number summary plus the mean for quantitative variables.
+If present, you would also get a count of missing values that are called "NAs" in R. For the first variable, called ``Attr`` in the data.frame and that we might more explicitly name *Attractiveness*, we find counts of the number of subjects shown each picture: $37/114$ viewed the "Unattractive" picture, $38$ viewed "Average", and $39$ viewed "Beautiful".
-We can also see that suggested prison sentences (data.frame variable ``Years`` ) ranged from 1 year to 15 years with a median of 3 years.
+We can also see that suggested prison sentences (data.frame variable ``Years``) ranged from 1 year to 15 years with a median of 3 years.
 It seems that all the other variables except for *Crime* (type of crime that they were told the pictured woman committed) contained responses between 1 and 9 based on rating scales from 1 = low to 9 = high.

-To accompany the numerical summaries, histograms, and boxplots can provide some initial information on the shape of the distribution of the responses for the Figure \@ref(fig:Figure2-1) contains the histogram and boxplot of Years, ignoring any information on which picture the "jurors" were shown.
+To accompany the numerical summaries, histograms and boxplots can provide some initial information on the shape of the distribution of the responses for the suggested sentences in *Years*.
+Figure \@ref(fig:Figure2-1) contains the histogram and boxplot of *Years*, ignoring any information on which picture the "jurors" were shown.
 The calls to the two plotting functions are enhanced slightly to add better labels.